Mikola Statkevich: Military career

+Political career

 In 1993 Statkevich was actively protesting against Belarus joining a collective defence treaty with Azerbaijan and Armenia that were at war at a time, to prevent Belarusian soldiers serving in military conflicts outside the country.
 For this Statkevich has been dismissed from the army shortly before the scheduled presentation of his Doctor of Science dissertation.
 He then became one of the leaders of the Belarusian Social Democratic Party (People's Assembly), including the party's chairman since 1995.

 Statkevich was one of the leaders of the 1999 Freedom March against the Union State.

-In 2005 Statkevich was sentenced to three years of labour for organising mass protests against the 2004 referendum in Belarus that has lifted the constitutional limit on presidential terms and allowed president Aliaksandr Lukashenka to again participate in presidential elections.
+In 2005 Statkevich was sentenced to three years of labour for organising mass protests against the 2004 referendum in Belarus that has lifted the constitutional limit on presidential terms and allowed president Alexander Lukashenko to again participate in presidential elections.
 Amnesty International declared Mikola Statkevich a prisoner of conscience.
 He was then set free in 2007 following an amnesty.

+Statkevich was subject to a three-day enforced disappearance on 25 March 2017, during widespread protests that occurred during the same year.
+Following his release, he said to Radio Free Europe/Radio Liberty reporters that he had been located at a KGB prison and subject to interrogation.
+The KGB denied that this was the case, claiming that it had never taken Statkevich into custody.

 Statkevich was one of many democratic candidates who ran in the 2010 Belarusian presidential election.
-After a crackdown on opposition demonstrations, he was arrested and put in prison.
+After a crackdown on opposition demonstrations, he was arrested and imprisoned.
 On 26 May 2011, he was sentenced to 6 years in a medium security penal colony.
 Amnesty International reported in July 2012 that Statkevich had been moved to a "punishment cell" after refusing to sign a confession.
 He was later released from imprisonment but disappeared in early 2017 after announcing a planned demonstration in central Minsk.
 He was again released by authorities after they violently suppressed the rally.

 On 31 May 2020, he was arrested on his way to a rally where signatures for Sviatlana Tsikhanouskaya were being gathered.
 He was sentenced to 15 days for participating in an unsanctioned protest.
 This sentence was extended two more times, and he was tried again on 29 June for organizing unrest.
 Viasna Human Rights Centre called the accusations politically motivated and demanded the immediate release of Statkevich.

-On 14 December 2021, Statkevich was sentenced to 14 years in prison.
+On 14 December 2021, Statkevich was sentenced to 14 years in prison and sent to Penal Colony 13 in the town of Hlybokaye.
 Along with him, Ihar Losik, Sergei Tikhanovsky and three other political prisoners were also sentenced.
 Throughout the 565 days he has spent in detention, Statkevich was not allowed to get access to legal representation or defence and he has been denied all contact with his family.

+Statkevich was admitted to the prison hospital of Penal Colony 13 in November 2022 after falling ill with pneumonia.
+His family was barred from delivering personal items to him, including winter clothes.